uprm-inso-4117-2020-2021-s2/semester-project-team-10/gatling-moody-testing/README.md

-gatling-maven-plugin-demo
+gatling-moody-testing
 =========================

-Simple showcase of a maven project using the gatling-maven-plugin.
+To run the project.
+Import the project into IntelliJ IDE by selecting the pom.xml file in the Open File or Project window.
+This will set up the project with maven in the IDE.

-To test it out, simply execute the following command:
+To test it out, simply execute the Engine.scala object in the src>scala project directoy.

-    $mvn gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation

-or simply:

-    $mvn gatling:test
+The MoodySimulation.scala class contains the different scenarios to test.